leighlawhon/leighlawhon.github.io/_posts/2024-02-13-prioritization.markdown

 ## Background
 Working at a SaaS startup can introduce unique prioritization challenges.
 You typically work with a small dev team, have many features to execute, on and have many stakeholders competing for their work.
 There are several ways to approach prioritization, but inevitably you will run into a situation where stakeholders and their work will have equal priority and you will have to make a call.

 In this article, I present my approach to prioritization and what to do when there is a stalemate.
-To illustrate this, I will use the following **FIFO** (first in first out) prioritized list of features for a fake SaaS Startup:
+To illustrate this, I will use the following **FIFO** (first in first out) prioritized list of features for a fake SaaS Startup in the Growth stage:

 {% include feature_table.markdown%}